 Economic expansion in the United States after World War II has often been credited with giving birth to a mass middle class.
-Federal policies assisted this "age of affluence."
+Federal policies assisted this "age of affluence," as textbooks so metimes refer to it.
 They included a G.I.
-Bill that helped millions of veterans returning from war to secure higher education, jobs and healthcare, and a government-backed, lowinterest, low-payment home financing system that set vast numbers of Americans on a path to the financial security that came with owning a home.
+Bill that helped millions of veterans returning from war to secure higher education, jobs and healthcare, and a government-backed, low-interest, low-payment home financings ystem that set vast numbers of Americans on a path to the financial security that came with owning a home.

-The housing boom that followed provided one of the greatest opportunities to accumulate wealth in this nation's history.
-From 1940 to 1960, the proportion of households that owned the home they lived in grew from 43 percent to 62 percent.
+The housing boom that followed provided one of the largest wealth accumulating opportunities in this nation's history.
+Over the two decades from 1940 to 1960, the proportion of households that owned the home they lived in grew from 43 percent to 62 percent.
 Young first-time homeowners particularly benefited, because "during this period, the real value of homes had a stable appreciation that increased property values by 35 percent."
 (Chambers, et al., 2013)

-This matters not least because, as the journalist and author Ta-Nehisi Coates has said, housing affects everything in our lives: "Housing determines access to transportation, green spaces, decent schools, decent food, decent jobs, and decent services."
-(Coates, May 2014).
+This matters not least because, as the journalist and author Ta-Nehisi Coates has said, housing is key to everything in our lives: "Housing determines access to transportation, green spaces, decent schools, decent food, decent jobs, and decent services."
+(Coates, May 2014)

-White Americans had a government-assisted path to that dream of home ownership, but black Americans had a different experience.
+But while white Americans had a government-assisted path to that dream of home ownership, black Americans had a far different experience.